 Get an extension on your account using an iDraft

 Order a free currency card in Euros or Dollars

 ATM withdrawals cost £2 in the UK and £3 abroad

-Allowed up to 9 free transfers per month and a £0.99 fee thereafter
+Only allowed up to 9 free transfers per month

 Cashplus are a challenger who have entered both the personal banking and business banking sectors, allowing those with a bad credit score to still benefit from a secure bank account that suits them.

 Both of their current account offerings have a monthly fee, but don’t require a credit check, making it much easier to apply and keeping your credit score intact.
 Through the Creditbuilder feature, you can also start to make improvements to your credit score over 12 months, with no risk to yourself.